macabees/aafire/README.md

 # aafire (ASCII Art Fire!)
-## This is a demonstration program of the 'aalib' (ASCII Art library), it displays a video of a fire in ASCII text.
+## Docker Container: A demo of the 'aalib' (ASCII Library), displays a video of fire in ASCII text.
 Note: Press 'q' to quit.

 ## aalib (Project Info)
 [Website](http://aa-project.sourceforge.net/aalib/)